sanjumsanthosh/Learn_Pytest/Chapter 6/README.md

 We can parse version using packaging library. packageing.version.parse

 dont missuse skip/skipif/xfail. always remember YAGNI (ya arent gonna need it). only build functions if nessesary

+Faker is a third party library which can be used to generate fake data